Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Results

-For MSE and MAE, the lower the value, the better the image quality.
-MSE measures the average squared intensity difference of pixels while MAE measures the magnitude of error between the ground-truth image and the reconstructed image.
+We select some popular image quality metrics including $\boldsymbol\ell_{1}$, $\boldsymbol\ell_{2}$, Peak Signal to Noise Ratio (PSNR), SSIM to evaluate the performance quantitatively.
+Table \ref{table:result1} shows the results from our experiment compared to state of the art \cite{pathak2016context, liu2018image} for image inpainting with our S-WGAN in bold.
+For $\boldsymbol\ell_{2}$ and $\boldsymbol\ell_{1}$, the lower the value, the better the image quality. $\boldsymbol\ell_{2}$ measures the average squared intensity difference of pixels while $\boldsymbol\ell_{1}$ measures the magnitude of error between the ground-truth image and the reconstructed image.
 Conversely, for PSNR and SSIM, the higher the value, the closer the image quality to the ground-truth.
-In our case, S-WGAN shows better results than the other state-of-the-art algorithms across all the performance metrics.
+Based on observation from Table~\ref{table:result1}, S-WGAN achieves lower $\boldsymbol\ell_{1}$, $\boldsymbol\ell_{2}$, higher PSNR and higher SSIM values in comparison with \textbf{CE} \cite{pathak2016context} and \textbf{PConv} \cite{liu2018image}, which suggests that S-WGAN provide more accurate predictions than the state-of-the-art inpainting algorithm.